KedrKan2346/pern-starter/README.md

 6. Run `pnpm init-db:dev`.
 This will create database schema.
 7. Open browser and enter `http://localhost:8000`

-## Api project scripts in package.json
+## API project scripts in package.json

 - `init-db:dev` - create database table;
 - `start` - used by docker to start API server;